webtiming/timingsrc/index.md

 ## Relation to timing object specification

-The timinsrc library serves a reference implementation for the [Timing Object Draft Spec](http://webtiming.github.io/timingobject/) and will be maintained by the [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/).
+The timingsrc library serves as a reference implementation for the [Timing Object Draft Spec](http://webtiming.github.io/timingobject/) and will be maintained by the [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/).

 ## Authors